 What should you ask your doctor about kidney cancer?

-It is important to have frank, open discussions with your cancer care team.
-They want to answer all of your questions, no matter how trivial they might seem.
+It’s important to have frank, open discussions with your cancer care team.
+Feel free to ask any question, no matter how small it might seem.
 For instance, consider asking these questions:

 - What kind of kidney cancer do I have?

 - What is the stage of my cancer and what does that mean?